schroedermatt/stream-processing-workshop/readme.md

 - Alert when an event is within 10% of max capacity.
 - Alert when an event is sold out.
 - BONUS) Alert the event artist's top streamers when an event is created.
+  - DOUBLE BONUS) Include the customer's email address in the event.

 ### MUST SEE VENUE